Teenage Mutant Ninja Turtles (1987 TV series): United States

 Lionsgate Home Entertainment has also released each of the seasons in digital format which are sold separately on several digital platforms such as Amazon and iTunes in Standard Definition only.
 While "Once Upon a Time Machine" is included with Season 5, "Planet of the Turtleoids" is included with Season 6.

+Following Nickelodeon's acquisition of the distribution rights for the series, the series had been slowly re-released under Nickelodeon's branding, also in Standard Definition only which was completed in February 2024.
+Excluding Vudu, the new digital releases has some slight changes over the old ones, to where "The Turtles and The Hare" is also placed alongside "Once Upon a Time Machine" in Season 5, and "Planet of the Turtloids is also restored to that aforementioned season as well in its two-part format instead of a single episode.
+As of April 2024, iTunes released a complete series set with all 193 episodes.

+The first two seasons were made available for streaming September 19, 2023, on Paramount+. with more being added slowly with Season 3 now available.
+All 10 seasons were added to Tubi in June 2025.

+The first season was officially released for free to watch on YouTube, on July 30, 2023.
+Some episodes from Season 2 were also released, as well as a live broadcast feed of the entire series.

 Reception

 IGN named TMNT as the 55th best show in the Top 100 Best Animated TV Shows.
 While the story diverged heavily from the original conception of the Teenage Mutant Ninja Turtles with the universe of the original Mirage comics, the 1987 television series is largely the most notable and popular incarnation and drove the franchise to the phenomenal status it would achieve in popular culture.
 Co-creator, Peter Laird, has publicly shared his distaste with the show on numerous occasions but has also acknowledged that it was extremely successful with and beloved by its audience and, while he would have preferred a different approach to the material, it might not have been as popular as what was produced.
 Retroactively, the cross-over film Turtles Forever established a common multiverse continuity between all Teenage Mutant Ninja Turtles variations.
+(Except the 2012 series, as this would not be released until 3 years later.)

 At the time, the series was criticized by various groups for its violent content and commercialism.
 The extensive line of toys and other licensed products also attracted criticism.
 The Australian Council for Children's Films and Television accused the show of being a 30-minute toy commercial.